ZotyDev/UnnamedEngine-Code/SECURITY.md

 ## Reporting a Vulnerability

-If you've found a vulnerability, we would like to know so we can fix it before it is released publicly.
+If you've found a vulnerability, we would like to know so we can fix it before it is released publicly, please [**Open a draft security advisory**](https://github.com/UnnamedEngine/Code/security/advisories/new).

-> [!WARNING]
-> **Do not open a GitHub issue for a found vulnerability**

-Send details to <zotydev@gmail.com> including:

-- The website, page or repository where the vulnerability can be observed
-- A brief description of the vulnerability
-- Optionally the type of vulnerability and any related [OWASP Category](https://owasp.org/www-project-top-ten/)
-- Non-destructive exploitation details

-We will do our best to reply as fast as possible.

 ## Scope